 In addition to these common pests and diseases, yellow watermelon plants may also be affected by viral diseases such as mosaic virus or cucumber mosaic virus (CMV).
 These viruses can cause leaf distortion or mottling on the fruit rinds.
 The best way to prevent these viruses from affecting your plants is to buy virus-free seedlings from a reputable source and practice proper sanitation methods when handling your plants.

-See also What is Yucca Plant
+See also What is Yellow Alyssum Plant

 Propagation Methods for Yellow Watermelon Plant